CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 ALWAYS stop the engine before servicing, adding fuel and oil.

-NEVER run engine without air filter.
-Severe engine may occur.
+NEVER run the engine without an air filter.
+Severe engine damage may occur.

-ALWAYS service air cleaner frequently to prevent carburetor malfunction
+ALWAYS service the air cleaner frequently to prevent carburetor malfunction.

-ALWAYS be sure the operator is familiar with proper safety precaution and operations techniques before using rammer.
+ALWAYS be sure the operator is familiar with proper safety precautions and operation techniques before using the rammer.

 ALWAYS store equipment properly when it is not being used.
-Equipm should be stored in a clean, dry location out of the reach of children
+Equipment should be stored in a clean, dry location out of the reach of children.

-DO NOT operate this equipment unless all guards and safety devices attached and in place.
+DO NOT operate this equipment unless all guards and safety devices are attached and in place.

 CAUTION must be exercised while servicing this equipment.